augustin228/augustin228/README.md

-Fuck you, i use bubuntu btw.
+Fuck you, i use bubunta btw.